2019 Call for Nominations for AAJ Leadership Group

 - Willingness and commitment to support the goals and strategic direction of the AAJ in collaboration with the other Leadership Group members, AAJ members, AIA Leadership, and AIA staff.

-- Attend the annual AAJ Conference held each November at various locations.*
+- Annual attendance at AAJ Conference held each fall at various locations.

-- Participate in other activities as necessary to support the strategic direction of the AAJ.
+- Other activities as necessary to support the strategic direction of the AAJ.